jianliu10/jianliu.github.io/_posts/1998-01-01-java-technical-note-2018.md

 ### index

+Type 1 :
 - clustered index (index organized table)
 - non-clustered index (the tree nodes store the physical locations of the actual rows in disk)

+Type 2:
-- b-tree index (on columns with high cardinality), used in frequent DML(upsert/delete) operations.
+- b-tree index (index on a column with high cardinality), used in frequent DML(upsert/delete) operations.
-- bitmap index (on columns with low cadinality), used in write-once read-many application, such as overnight batch load in DW. expensive to update bitmap index.
+- bitmap index (index on a column with low cadinality for millions of rows ).
+Since it is expensive to update bitmap index, bitmap index is used in write-once read-many application, such as overnight batch load in DW.

+### cadinality

+A lot of distinct values is high cardinality; a lot of repeated values is low cardinality.

 ### performance tunning